pbertera/pmvcb/README.md

 Poor man VMware consolidated Backup
 ===================================

-VMware offre un pacchetto di backup per le macchine virtuali: VCB (VMware consolidated Backup): http://www.vmware.com/products/vi/cb_overview.html
+VMware offers a backup system for virtual machines: VCB (VMware consolidated Backup): http://www.vmware.com/products/vi/cb_overview.htm

-Il VCB non fa altro che:
+When the VCB run it:

-* eseguire uno snapshot di una VM
+* execute a snapshot of VM
-* clonare i dischi virtuali della VM
+* clone virtual machine disks
-* consolidare lo snapshot (rimozione dello snapshot)
+* consolidates the snapshot (snapshot removing)

-I vantaggi di un backup del genere sono:

-* si ha il backup una macchina virtuale intera
-* non ci sono downtime: lo snapshot si puo' fare a caldo
-* se i vmware tools fanno il loro dovere il filesystem dovrebbe essere consistente

-Gli svantaggi sono:

-* si ha il backup di una macchina virtuale intera (leggi: no incrementali)
-* si hanno gli stessi limiti derivati dall'uso degli snapshot: no RDM, ecc..

-In buona sostanza il VCB è un buon sistema per il disaster recovery (se i paletti imposti dall'uso degli snapshot non sono troppo restrittivi).

-E' possibile implementare un sistema di backup molto simile automatizzando le operazioni di snapshot, cloning e consolidation tramite uno script.
+The advantages of this backup system are:

+* full backup of a virtual machine
+* no downtime
+* the filesystem should be consistent

+The disadvantages are:

+* full backup of a virtual machine (read: no incremental or differential)
+* is snapshot dependent (no RDM or indipendent devices)

+Basically VCB is a good sistem for disaster recovery (whether the restrictions imposed by the use of snapshots ad not too restrictive).

+With a lot of bash line is possible to implement a similar system by automating the snapshot, cloning and consolitation operations.

 Lo script in questione è pmvcb: pmvcb esegue le operazioni sopra elencate su un host ESXi.

-Di seguito l'help:
+This is the goal of pvcb script.

+Below the help of pvcb:

     Usage: ./pmvcb -v [VM] -d [DIR] -h [host] <options>